RunestoneInteractive/thinkcspy/_sources/ProblemSets/LocalPythonMac.rst

 To install Visual Studio Code (VS Code):

 1. Go to `Visual Studio Code`_ and select the Mac platform to download.
 If the "Download for Mac" message is not displayed on the green button, select the Stable macOS package using the dropdown arrow).
 #.
-Double click the downloaded file and follow the installer instructions (the default selections are fine).
+Double click the downloaded file and follow the installer instructions (the default selections are fine.
+If there is an option to set the PATH environmental Variable, select it).
 #.
 Launch VS Code.
 #.
 Open the Command Palette (⇧⌘P) in VS Code and type 'shell command' to find the ``Shell Command: Install 'code' command in PATH command``.
 Select this and then quit VS Code (we'll relaunch it from the command line in the next step).
 #.
 Close and reopen your Terminal window for the changes to take effect.
 In the new Terminal window, run ``code`` to open VS Code.
 If you run into any problems with this, check out this article_ on VS Code setup.